aileron-split/unreal-backers-api/INSTALL.md

 ### Backers Login Widget

-- Place Backers Login widget anywhere in your game UI
+- Place the Backers Login widget anywhere in your game UI

 ### Optionally: Import Game Tiers Table

-Optionally, you can download and import Game Tiers to
+Optionally, you can download and import Game Tiers list to display user friendly tier names, and/or use Unreal Engine built-in localization system to translate tier labels to different languages.

 - Download .csv file from Game Tiers page in the API Admin interface
 - Import the `GameTiersConfiguration.csv` file into Unreal using `BackersGameTiersStruct` as data table row type
+- Configure the Backers Login Widget to use the imported data table

-### Using Backers Subsystem
+### Using the Backers Subsystem

-...
+Once the user/backer is logged into the system with their crowdfunding platform account and have been assigned a game tier, the information is available anywhere within project's blueprints via the special Backers Subsystem blueprint node.

+Complete [Documentation for the Backers Subsystem](https://github.com/aileron-split/unreal-backers-api/wiki) and other related nodes can be found in the [Wiki pages](https://github.com/aileron-split/unreal-backers-api/wiki) for the repository.